-BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on the A1 southbound carriageway.
-The works will consist of inlays to depths of 35mm, 110mm, 185mm and 205mm.
-The works will also involve the reinstatement of road markings and studs for a length of 2947m (Approx. 2.8ha).
+BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on the A1 carriageway.
+The works will consist of carriageway resurfacing and reinstatement of road markings for a length of 2.57km (approximately 2.29ha) on the A1 northbound (NB) carriageway.